COLORADO MILITARY ACADEMY

 Are there services for cadets with special needs, IEPs, 504 plans, ELL, or speech-language needs?

 Yes.
-As a public school, CMA offers the same services as other neighborhood schools.
+As a public school, CMA offers services for special needs.
 If there is a question of whether CMA is the best suited placement, a seat will be saved until the staffing team can meet with the family and facilitate a determination.

 What if my child is below grade level in one or more subjects?